 Cahokia Mounds State Historic Site and Interpretive Center

-Beginning March 1. the Cahokia Mounds Indoor Interpretive Center will be closed for construction and is expected to be closed for 12 months.
-The Monks Mound parking lot and trails north of Collinsville Road will remain open.
-Walking tours of the site may resume when weather allows in the spring.
+The Cahokia Mounds Indoor Interpretive Center is closed for construction.
+The Monks Mound parking lot and trails north of Collinsville Road are open.
+Walking tours of the site will resume when weather allows in the spring.

 Walk the grounds and explore the remaining mounds.
 Explore the Interpretive Center to learn more about the uniqueness of this prehistoric Native American city.
 Examine artifacts and become immersed in the culture of Cahokia.
 Finally, your visit to Cahokia would not be complete without a climb to the top of Monk's Mound - the largest man-made mound north of Mexico.
 Climb the 147 steps to the top and see the St. Louis skyline and outskirts of Collinsville.
 Make it an Augmented Reality experience with the new Cahokia Mounds City of the Sun AR app.
 See more here: https://youtu.be/dr_tAVLTLmU